CalebPersonal/prototype1/README.md

 * Swipe gestures for mobile navigation
 * Responsive layout for small screens

+### 🗺️ Google Maps API usage

+* Uses the Google maps API to plot each coordinate point tied to Trench Books
+* Enables users to visually see where everything is located

 ### 🔍 Powerful Filtering *(Planned)*

 * Filter books by trench, year, site, or supervisor